jillthomley/datascience1repo/README.md

-# datascience1repo
+# Intro to Data Management and Visualization Practice Repo

-This is my practice STT2860 repository
+This is my practice repository for my data science class.